ShatrovOA/dtFFT/README.md

 [![codecov](https://codecov.io/gh/ShatrovOA/dtFFT/graph/badge.svg?token=6BI4AQVH7Z)](https://codecov.io/gh/ShatrovOA/dtFFT)
 [![License](https://img.shields.io/github/license/ShatrovOA/dtFFT?color=brightgreen&logo=License)]()

-This repository contains new library to perform FFT on a distibuted memory cluster.
+This repository contains new library to perform FFT on a distributed memory cluster.
 It is written in modern Fortran and uses MPI to handle communications between processes.
-The main idea of this library is to implement zero-copy algoritms in 2d and 3d cases.
+The main idea of this library is to implement zero-copy algorithms in 2d and 3d cases.
 It uses advance MPI to create send and recieve MPI datatypes in a such way that recieved data will be aligned in memory and ready to run 1d FFT.

 Following Fortran column-major order consider XYZ is a three-dimensional buffer: X index varies most quickly. dtFFT will create MPI derived datatypes which will produce
 - Forward transform: XYZ --> YXZ --> ZXY